ECB warns of market froth, insufficient grip on shadow banks

 "Monetary policy cannot abandon its priorities as clearly stated in the mandate of central banks," such as controlling inflation, he said.

-"Macro-prudential policy is therefore essential in any economy as the business and financial cycles are not synchronised."
+"Macro-prudential policy is therefore essential in any economy as the business and financial cycles are not synchronized."

 Constancio who also oversees financial stability at the ECB, also flagged worries about the increasing role of less traditional areas of the banking system, such as hedge funds, money market funds and offshoots of the insurance industry.